 - 1 year limited warranty

-The Esbit Ultralight Folding Titanium Stove is the perfect solution for every minimalist and ultralight hiker.
-Weighing only 0.4 ounces, this mini stove packs down super mall.
-To give you an idea just how compact that is – it’s a few ounces lighter than a golf ball!
+The Esbit Ultralight Folding Titanium Camping Stove is the perfect solution for every minimalist and ultralight hiker.
+Weighing only 0.4 ounces, this mini stove packs down super small.
+To give you an idea of just how compact that is – it’s a few ounces lighter than a golf ball!

 What makes this camping stove unique is that it doesn’t have fuel canisters and runs instead on solid fuel tablets.
 Each square tablet – which looks like a large sugar cube – is placed in a small tray in the center of the stove.
 It has three arms that spread wide when it’s open – keeping your pots and pans stable as you cook.

 What we liked